Managing business travel during Coronavirus

 “I think the responsibility of all companies should be to do whatever they can to flatten the curve.
 People who travel or people who don’t change their routine right now are acting in irresponsible ways, not for themselves but for their elderly family members or neighbors.
 Safety first, only travel if completely necessary”TravelPerk founder and CEO, Avi Meir

-As the Coronavirus spreads to nearly every populated region of the world, dozens of travel bans have gone into effect as countries have closed their borders to non-citizens.
-Many countries and states are requesting citizens to shelter in place.
-In once-bustling cities around the world, people are not even allowed to go out for non-essential reasons.
+As the Coronavirus spread to nearly every populated region of the world in 2020, dozens of travel bans went into effect, and countries closed their borders to non-citizens.
+In once-bustling cities around the world, people were not even allowed to go out for non-essential reasons.
 The travel industry virtually ground to a halt.

 How do I manage business travel during COVID-19?

-If you’re in charge of managing business travel at your company, your tasks and responsibilities have changed drastically.
-You’re dealing with more cancellations and refund requests more so than ever before.
+If you’re in charge of managing business travel at your company, your tasks and responsibilities will have changed drastically since last year.
+You’ll have been dealing with cancellations and refund requests more so than ever before.
 Travel plans and the way they are booked and managed are evolving to suit our new reality.

-Broadly, these are the tasks you need to take care of during the Coronavirus outbreak.
+Broadly, these are the tasks you need to take care of in Coronavirus times.

-- Review all upcoming trips and conduct a risk assessment (see more on this below).
+- Review any upcoming company travel and conduct a risk assessment (see more on this below).
 Understand the difference between essential and non-essential travel, and where to apply this criteria.

 - Cancel all upcoming trips that don’t pass the risk assessment

 - Work with your travel management company or directly with vendors to get refunds or credits